Dynasty Warriors: Future

 In January 2018, the president of Koei Tecmo, Hisashi Koinuma, said that he wanted to make a Dynasty Warriors spin-off using characters and settings from the Star Wars franchise from Lucasfilm after they managed to be successful with Nioh and Fire Emblem Warriors.
-Koinuma chose Star Wars to be able to make a Science fiction Warriors series, which had not been done previously.
+Koinuma chose Star Wars to be able to make a Science fiction Warriors series.
 However, as Electronic Arts owns the game rights to the Star Wars franchise, it would be a difficult collaboration to achieve, and is more of a future goal.
-As of 2021, EA have lost the exclusivity rights in developing Star Wars games and in the development of their other projects such as Samurai Warriors 5, Koinuma reiterated that both Super Mario and Star Wars in a Dynasty Warriors format as projects he personally wanted to undertake before considering retirement.
+As of 2021, EA have lost the exclusivity rights in developing Star Wars games and in the development of their other projects such as Samurai Warriors 5, Koinuma reiterated that both Super Mario and Star Wars in a Dynasty Warriors format are projects he personally wanted to do it in the future.

 Film adaptation

 On 15 March 2016, Suzuki Akihiro and the Hong Kong-based company HMV Digital China announced at the 20th Hong Kong International Film and TV Market that they will be making a live-action film adaptation of Dynasty Warriors.
 The film will be directed by Roy Chow, produced and written by Christine To, and to be released in 2017.
 On 8 July 2017, HMV Digital China's executive chairman Stephen Shiu Jr. revealed on his weibo that the film will start shooting on 11 July.
 He also revealed that he had approached Koei Tecmo four years ago and secured the rights to adapt the Dynasty Warriors franchise into a movie.
 On 11 July, Shiu announced that Han Geng, Wang Kai, Louis Koo, Tony Yang and Gulnazar are part of the main cast.
 On 28 September 2017, director Roy Chow announced that after 63 days of filming in mainland China, the team will be moving to New Zealand in November 2017 to shoot the background scenes.

 Shooting for Dynasty Warriors wrapped up on 28 November 2017.
-The pre-production phase took eight months, the principal photography phase lasted five months, and the post-production phase will take up to a year.
+The pre-production phase took eight months, the principal photography phase lasted five months, and the post-production phase was expected to take up to a year.
 A trailer for the film was released in 2018, stating a release was planned for 2019.
 The film was released on April 29, 2021, in Hong Kong, and in China on April 30, 2021.
 The film was made available via Netflix in the UK in June 2021 and other regions in July 2021.

 Stages

-Many of the stages are recreations of notable battles in the late Han Dynasty and Three Kingdoms periods, that are usually depicted in Romance of the Three Kingdoms.
+Many of the stages are recreations of notable battles in the late Han dynasty and Three Kingdoms periods, that are usually depicted in Romance of the Three Kingdoms.
 There are also some original creations in the newer installments that are also historical, such as the battle between the Nanman and Wu.